On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 Hip dysplasia describes the abnormal development of the ball and socket hip joint.
 When a dog develops this condition, their hip socket is usually shallow and flattened which causes the hip ball to slip.
 Joints like these often develop arthritis as the body tries to compensate for unstable movement.

-Although there is a genetic link to hip dysplasia, it can also be caused when puppies grow too quickly as a result of too much calcium or protein in their diet.
+Although there is a genetic link to hip dysplasia, it can also be caused when puppies grow too quickly due to too much calcium or protein in their diet.

-To keep joints healthy, it’s important for your Cavoodle to consume anti-inflammatory foods with the right ratio of omega fatty acids.
-Lyka meals, for example, contain an Omega 6 to Omega 3 ratio between 3:1 and 3.6:1: much lower than the AAFCO recommended ratio of 30:1\.
+Feed your Cavoodle anti-inflammatory foods with the right ratio of omega fatty acids to help keep joints healthy.
+Lyka meals contain an Omega 6 to Omega 3 ratio between 3:1 and 3.6:1: much lower than the AAFCO recommended ratio of 30:1.

-We use fish oil and sardines that are full of omega EFAs to support common joint ailments in Cavoodles.
-Our recipes also contain a variety of vegetables and plant superfoods rich in antioxidants and phytochemicals to assist in protecting joints and joint fluid by decreasing free radicals.
+We use fish oil and sardines are full of omega EFAs to support common joint ailments in Cavoodles.
+Our meals also contain a variety of vegetables and plant superfoods rich in antioxidants and phytochemicals to help protect joints and joint fluid by decreasing free radicals:

-• Turmeric: Contains the active ingredient curcumin which has antioxidant and anti-inflammatory properties to fight chronic inflammation and symptoms of arthritis.
+🧡 Turmeric: Contains the active ingredient curcumin which has antioxidant and anti-inflammatory properties to fight chronic inflammation and arthritis symptoms.

 Each meal is portion-controlled to keep your pup at their ideal weight and reduce strain on joints.
 You can even select our lower fat Kangaroo, Chicken, Turkey, Fish and Beef recipes for greater control of your Cavoodle’s diet.